scaleoutsystems/fedn/docs/developer.rst

     up

 This starts up local services for MongoDB, Minio, the API Server, one Combiner and two clients.
-You can verify the deployment using these urls:
+You can verify the deployment on localhost using these urls:

 - API Server: http://localhost:8092/get_controller_status
 - Minio: http://localhost:9000
 - Mongo Express: http://localhost:8081

-This setup does not include the security features of Studio, and thus will not require authentication of clients.
+This setup does not include any of the security and authentication features available in a Studio Project, so we will not require authentication of clients (insecure mode) when using the APIClient:
-To use the APIClient to test a compute package and seed model against a local FEDn deployment:

 .. code-block::